 In every country and every continent, the quality and contribution of leadership in government is critical.
 It is presidents and prime ministers who have the responsibility of assessing the risks, choosing the correct priorities for their country and focusing national efforts to ensure they are delivered.

 Get these decisions right and a country and its people can move forward no matter what obstacles are in their way.
 Get it wrong and, despite commitment and hard work, progress will stall or go into reverse.

 But the importance and contribution of executive leadership is, in many ways, far greater in Africa.
 The continent’s problems are, after all, so much more severe and complex.
 Even a global challenge such as climate change is already having a more damaging impact on Africa than other regions.

-The Prize has been successful in focusing attention and stimulating debate on the importance of leadership in Africa.
 The continent’s leaders have to meet these problems with far fewer resources than those in wealthier countries have at their disposal.
 They also lack the institutional support on which their counterparts elsewhere can rely.
 The absence of mature well-functioning institutions or a strong democratic culture makes leadership much harder and the achievements of those which rise above the challenges are remarkable.

 This was the background against which the Ibrahim Prize for Achievement in Leadership in Africa was established in 2007.
 By highlighting exceptional leadership, our aim was to provide role models for the qualities needed at all levels of African societies.

 The award itself was also intended to provide the means for those honoured to continue their contribution to their continent once they had left national political office.
 Retired leaders outside of Europe and North America rarely have the generous pensions or well-paid directorships that give them the freedom to subsidise public duties.